not-so-cool-anymore/Nody/README.md

 # Nody
-An open source cluster of sensors
+An open source system connected clusters of sensors